 A Flemish university cooperates with another Flemish, Walloon or foreign university in the preparation of a PhD.
-This entails that the PhD candidate has a promoter at each of the cooperating universities and that (s)he spends at least six months at each of the cooperating universities.
+This means that the PhD candidate has a promoter at each of the cooperating universities and spends at least six months at each one.
 This results in multiple PhD degrees: the PhD candidate will receive a diploma from each of the cooperating universities.

 One of the obvious benefits is that the PhD candidate will obtain a double PhD degree at the end of the research.
-The (international) mobility is also an asset with regards to a future professional career, both within as well as outside the academic world, and the contact with multiple research cultures and perspectives has a typical positive effect on the development of a young researcher.
+Mobility (within Belgium or internationally) is also an asset as to the student's future professional career, both within as well as outside the academic world.
+Moreover, being in contact with multiple research cultures and perspectives tends to have a positive effect on the development of a young researcher.

 - For joint PhD degrees with other Flemish universities slightly different rules apply.
 Contact email@example.com to find out more.

 - Universities from some countries are not permitted by law to award joint PhD degrees.
 Contact firstname.lastname@example.org to find out more.

 PhD students coming from abroad, who wish to perform research at Hasselt University under a UHasselt promoter for at least 6 months, and who wish to pursue a double degree with Hasselt University can apply for internal funding (BOF - Bilateral Cooperation).
 UHasselt doctoral students who whish to perform research abroad for at least six months and pursue a double degree, can apply for external mobility funding (e.e. the FWO mobility grants) a cooperation agreement needs to be filled out and signed by both universities.

 In both cases a cooperation agreement needs to be drawn up and signed by both partner universities.
 The Research Coordination Office assists in drawing up these contracts.
 They can be contacted via email@example.com.